Theoofold/Theoofold/README.md

 <p align="center">Data enthusiast | insights hunter | Lifelong learner</p>

 ---

-Welcome to my profile.
-I’m a curious and creative thinker with a background in the medical sector and a growing passion for data analytics.
-I'm a curious person that always love to know more even more than the eyes can see and not just that but turning those findings into visual stories that spark action.
+With a background in the medical field and an ever-growing passion for data analytics, I’m someone who thrives on curiosity and creativity.
+I believe data holds powerful stories beneath the surface stories that, when uncovered and visualized effectively, can drive real change.
+I’m always eager to learn more, explore deeper, and turn insights into impact.
 ---

 ### A Bit About Me